-The newly released Sacramento Homeless Response System public dashboard is now available here.
+The Sacramento Homeless Response System public dashboard is available here.

-The dashboard is intended to provide the public with homeless population data in Sacramento County.
-The dashboard, developed through a City of Sacramento, Sacramento County, Sacramento Steps Forward partnership, is a first step to publicly share data and information about people experiencing homelessness in an online format.
+The dashboard, developed through a partnership between the City of Sacramento, Sacramento County, and Sacramento Steps Forward, is a first step to publicly share data and information about people experiencing homelessness in an online format.
 It is intended to provide interested stakeholders and community members with insights about individuals and families that are accessing homeless services.

 SSF and our partners are working diligently to analyze and improve upon the existing systems that serve our region’s homeless population.
-There is much more work to be done, but we are stronger through our partnerships.
 We remain committed to solving homelessness in our community, with transparency as a guidepost through the process.

 Have a question or a media inquiry?
 Send an email to Communications Manager Hannah Beausang.